genGit963/react-transverse-wave-loading/README.md

 ### Quickstart

-- NOTE: I working on to attach css file into, tried many ways still not expected result.
+- NOTE: I m working on to attach css file into, tried many ways still not expected result.

 - First add these css classes in root or src folders' index.css file
 - I had dependencies Tailwindcss but it is not required for this package, you can install without tailwindcss.